Calicut University BA/BCom Open Entrance Exam Results 2017 Released at cupbresults.uoc.ac.in

 The University of Calicut, School of Distance Education has released the results for the Bachelor of Commerce and Arts streams for various exam centres including WMO College Muttil Wayanad, Government Arts and Science College Calicut, Government College Malappuram, Sree Kerala Varma College Thrissur, St Thomas College Thrissur, MES Kalladi College Manarkkad and Government College Madappally.

-Calicut University BA/BCom Open Entrance Exam Results 2017 have been released by the University of Calicut on its official results website - cupbresults.uoc.ac.in.
-The University of Calicut, School of Distance Education has released the results for the Bachelor of Commerce and Arts streams for various exam centres including WMO College Muttil Wayanad, Government Arts and Science College Calicut, Government College Malappuram, Sree Kerala Varma College Thrissur, St Thomas College Thrissur, MES Kalladi College Manarkkad and Government College Madappally.
-The result has been released in pdf documents sorted according to the exam centres of the candidates, therefore, candidates who had appeared in the open entrance exams at these affiliated colleges can follow the instructions below and check their result:
+The result has been released in pdf documents sorted according to the exam centres of the candidates therefore candidates who had appeared in the open entrance exams at these affiliated colleges can follow the instructions below and check their result:

 How to Check Calicut University BA/BCom Open Entrance Exam Results 2017?